nuxt/nuxt.com/content/index.md

 #bodyTitle
 Manage your Nuxt projects [online]{ .text-teal-400 }
 #bodyDescription
-[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Projects lets you group issues and get a birds-eye view of the progress your team is making.
+[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Build your web apps and collaborate in real-time with live preview, from your browser.
 #bodyLink
 My first project
 #bodyExtra